mile-hi-labs/react-data/README.md

 ![React Data Store](./src/assets/react-data.jpg)

 Per the image above, the Store acts as a central data hub that interconnects your Adapters, Serializers, and Models to communicate with your API, retrieve your data, and then store that data locally so it's ready to use.
 React Data currently assumes your using a [JSON API](https://jsonapi.org/) with REST patterns.
-For now, we think this approach offers a well-documented and efficient strategy to get up and running quickly.
+For now, we think this approach offers a well-documented and efficient way to get up and running quickly.

 To learn more about React Data, checkout the **Advanced Usage** section or visit our [API Documentation](https://app.gitbook.com/@mile-hi-labs/s/react-data/) online.